ykeara/SteamVR-Dongle-Flash/README.md

 - A steamVR controller Dongle purchasable on [Steam](https://store.steampowered.com/app/530260/Steam_Controller_Wireless_Receiver/)
 - SteamVR installed on your computer

+## WARNING

+- Please Assume this change is permanent
+- This will flash ALL CONNECTED dongles, remove any before hand that you don't want flashed.

 ## Guide

 - Remove ALL SteamVR dongles, including the HMD.